 A strain in the Achilles tendon is caused by excessive twisting and turning, a sudden traumatic injury, improper training or overuse during a prolonged period of time.

-The trick with any Achilles tendon injury is getting it to heal with minimal scar tissue formation and with as much realignment of the tendon fibres as possible - something ultrasound therapy is great at!
-Even with optimum healing, there is always less elasticity in a previously injured Achilles tendon.
-This will cause the tendon to hurt during exercise and most everyday activities.
-However, if you heal your injured Achilles tendon efficiently and quickly, your chance of re-injury later on is much lower.
+The trick with any Achilles tendon injury is getting your achilles back in the best possible condition you can quickly.
+This means getting the tendon to heal quick to minimize scar tissue growth - something our TShellz Wraps® are intended for.
+Even with optimum healing, there is always less elasticity in a previously injured tendon.
+This will cause your Achilles tendon to hurt during regular movement and exercise.
+However, if you heal your injury efficiently and quickly, your chance of re-injury later on is much lower than average.

 Once the inflammation in your Achilles tendon has been reduced, nourishing and strengthening the tissue in the Achilles tendon and surrounding area is recommended.